 Columbus Domestic Violence Lawyer

-Have You Been Charged with Domestic Violence or Assault?
+Have You Been Charged with Domestic Violence?

 With an increasing media awareness of domestic violence within homes, law enforcement and courts alike are working tirelessly to put offenders behind bars, pursuing the strictest penalties available.
 Domestic violence is defined as the knowing and willful attempt to cause harm to those within their immediate family or other household member.
 This can include physical harm or the use of threats to induce fear of imminent harm.